ruff-drivers/led-gpio/README.md

 # LED Driver with GPIO interface

 This is the driver for LED module with GPIO interface.
+Support both high active and low active LEDs.

 ## Supported Engines

-* Ruff: >=1.2.0 <1.4.0
+* Ruff: >=1.4.0 <1.5.0

 ## Installing